ThulasiA/100-days-of-code/log.md

 **Thoughts:** When organizing the portfolio, got an idea to regroup header and menu items to different React components.
 Hope to implement this soon.

+### Day 31-33 May 3, 2019

+**Today's Progress**:
+-  Basics of JS and CSS

+**Thoughts:** Relearning the basics on spaced repetition is effective when coding.
+Mastering some basics with the help of Javascript30, and CSS Visual Dictionary.